avanhatt/icse22ae-kani/README.md

 # Part 2: Section 4.2: Case study: Firecracker.
 #### Time estimate: 30 minutes.

-In these case studies, we consider how two different variants of Kani---one with our new vtable function pointer restrictions (as described in Section 3.3), and one without---perform on examples from the open source [Firecracker][] hypervisor written in Rust.
+In these case studies, we consider how two different variants of Kani—one with our new vtable function pointer restrictions (as described in Section 3.3), and one without—perform on examples from the open source [Firecracker][] hypervisor written in Rust.

 ### Case Study 1: Firecracker Serial Device